ehovers10/dci/_chapters/collaborative-discourse-dynamics.md

 references: ""
 notes: footnotes/cdd.md
 js: [toc]
-permalink: /theory
+permalink: /theory/
 ---

 # Scoreboards and best systems

 David Lewis' {% cite lewis1979f | noname %} suggestion that utterances in a conversation function as updates to values housed in the various slots of a conversational {% gloss scoreboard %} posits a logical platform on which the conversation is built.
-The scoreboard serves as a record of the contributions that have been made to the conversation, and it dictates both whether an utterance is deemed to provide an acceptable contribution to the conversation and how acceptable utterances are interpreted.
+The scoreboard serves as a record of the contributions that have been made to the conversation, and it dictates both whether a new utterance is deemed to provide an acceptable contribution to the conversation and how acceptable utterances are to be interpreted.
 A crucial feature of the scoreboard is that it is not merely an unstructured list of information.
 Rather, the information is formatted in such a way as to maximize its robustness and simplicity as an interpretive tool.

 As a first pass, we can think of the scoreboard as a field of slots and participants to the conversation as wielding a set of pegs.
 There is a many-to-one relationship between pegs and slots, but certain pegs can only fit in certain slots.
-The pegs represent the inquiry specific content of utterances, while the slots are features of conversation generally, determined by the nature of the inquiry that it implements.
+The pegs represent the content of utterances viewed in relation to the specific issues the inquiry is out to resolve, while the slots are features of conversation generally, determined by the basic nature of inquiry.

-## Constructing an interpretation

-Before we get to the question of what bells and pulleys come attached to conversational scoreboards, we face the question of what the posit of such a recording surface amounts to, and how this crucial interpretive device is instantiated.
+Before we start filling out the conversational scoreboard with specific bells and pulleys, we face the question of what the posit of such a recording surface amounts to, and how this crucial interpretive device is instantiated.
 Lewis frames his preferred answer as such:

 > Conversational score is, by definition, whatever the mental scoreboards say it is; but we refrain from trying to say just what the conversationalists' mental scoreboards are.
 We assume that some or other mental representations are present that play the role of a scoreboard, in the following sense: what they register depends on the history of the conversation in a way that score should according to the rules.
 The rules specifying the kinematics of score thereby specify the role of a scoreboard; the scoreboard is whatever best fits this role; and the score is whatever this scoreboard registers. {% cite lewis1979f | pages: p.
 346 | noname %}